omehta101/omehta101/README.md

 Sharing some of my projects here, be that trading comps, projects, or random notebooks I made for club meetings.
 Hope to use this as educational for anybody who wants to learn something.
 Also, some other random facts about me:

-- Avid gym goer
-- I medidate daily
+- Fitness junkie
 - I am super interested in anatomy, neuroscience, and psychology; particularly the nervous system's interactions w/ the other bodily systems and how these impact our daily lives.
 - I love poker
 - I recently started boxing
+- I read a lot of books on different subjects: psychology, behavioral economics,heuristics and biases, biology, pathology, trading, philosophy, selef-help, and more.